 "Connolly criticised EU regulations that allow pesticide manufacturers

 to conduct the safety trials themselves.
 “It is ludicrous to have

 industry doing their own testing and then keeping the results as

 Neonicotinoids have been used for two decades, but Connolly said: “It

 has taken years and millions of pounds for scientists to wave a red

-Will the regulators EVER be fit for purpose?
+Will the regulators ever be fit for purpose?

-The point is, that surely, the poisons should not have
+Surely, the poisons should not have

 been approved in the first place, by the EPA or the EU regulatory bodies!